riad-azz/instagram-video-downloader/README.md

 ## API Documentation

-The API is pretty simple and straightforward.
+The API is disabled by default but you can enable by going to `src/configs/instagram.ts` and setting `enableServerAPI` to `true`.
+Now you can use `/api` from outside applications.

+**NOTE:** Don't forget to configure the CORS settings in `next.config.js` by changing `Access-Control-Allow-Origin` value from `riad-insta.vercel.app` to your domain.

 ### Endpoint: /api?url={POST_URL}